pujols/OSU_CSE_5524_2025SP/HW_2_programming_set/HW_2_programming/Readme.md

 ## Running, improving, and saving

 * Once completed, please run the following command<br/>
-`python3 main.py --current_step 7 --data dreese -kernel Laplacian --display --save`<br/>
+`python3 main.py --current_step 7 --data dreese --kernel Laplacian --display --save`<br/>
 This command will run your code.
 You will see several generated images, and several texts displayed in command lines.

 * The code will generate `7_Convolution_output_dreese_Laplacian.png`, `7_Kernel_Laplacian.png`, `7_Results_Convolution_output_dreese_Laplacian.npz`, and `7_Results_Kernel_Laplacian.npz`, which you will include in your submission.